NoahApthorpe/ConvnetCellDetection/README.md

 - net_arch_fpath = absolute path of network architecture `.znn` file
 - filter_size = size of one side of square convnet filters (pixels)
-- field_of_view = size of one side of square network field of view for calculating omitted border around each video (pixels)
 - is_squashing = "yes" for (2+1)D or other network that takes 3D input, "no" otherwise.

 training